Difference Between CPA and EA (Enrolled Agent)

 Enrolled Agents (EA) and Certified Public Accountant (CPA) are licensed professionals who can handle the tax issues of an individual or a business.
 The primary difference between the two is that the license of an EA is authorized by the federal government, i.e., the Internal Revenue Service (IRS), giving them nationwide authority.
 The CPA license is issued by any of the 55 U.S. states, restricting a CPA’s authority to the state level.

 CPA vs EA debates are a common occurrence in the life of an aspirant seeking a job in the sphere of accountancy.
 The roles of EAs are centred around taxation but holding greater authority as they represent their clients before the IRS.
-CPAs’ range of services goes beyond taxation as they could be public accountants, tax accountants, personal finance managers, business consultants, auditors, controllers, or federal officers, etc.
+CPAs’ range of services goes beyond taxation as they could be public accountants, tax accountants, personal finance managers, business consultants, auditorsAuditorsAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
+An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws., controllers, or federal officers, etc.

 What is a CPA?